 - Also true: Move it or lose it.
 No more pampered princess.
 Now, it’s lifting weights, cardio and core strength.

-- We are educated about what we need to do, how we need to do it, and what we should and shouldn’t eat.
+- Women in their prime are educated about what we need to do, how we need to do it, and what we should and shouldn’t eat.
 However, we allow ourselves leeway and the occasional cheat day.
 Or week.
 Without an overabundance of guilt.

 - We are delighted to no longer have to worry about birth control – but find menopausal acne a cruel price to pay.